fosterful/scheduler/README.md

 #### Commit message guidelines

 Please make the first line short and descriptive.

 --more description afterward if necessary
 test coverage when making pr's

 ### Reporting Issues

 ### Contacting the maintainers

+For all other questions and concerns related to this project, you can directly message @nvick or @benjaminwood.

 ---